ds-review-hub/ds-review-hub.github.io/README.md

 [Classification Project Review Notebook](https://ds-review-hub.github.io/classification_project_review/classification_project_review)

->This page walks through the first half of the data science pipeline for a potential classification project.
+>This page walks through the data science pipeline for a simple classification project.
 Lots of handy code snippets and explanations.

 ___
 ## Links to Workshops and Extras